Welcome to the Vladivostok Mission

 Sponsor a Seminarian!

 Today, we are now seeing many answers to our prayers for vocations.
 Mary Mother of God Mission Society was founded specifically for Russia.
-And now it looks like the next generation of priests here in Eastern Russia will be Filipinos and Indonesians, so we will continue to fund them from MMOG, as much as possible.
+And now it looks like the next generation of priests here in Eastern Russia will come from a variety of countries, so we will continue to fund them from MMOG, as much as possible.

 Please take a minute to meet some of the remarkable young men who are on their way to the priesthood or who have already been ordained.
 We pray you will consider sponsoring one of these seminarians to help them to the priesthood.
 Without the financial resources to support our growing number of seminarians, we will have to turn away candidates!
 We trust God will provide for His priests.

 Who We Are